-Once the instructions for Task 1 are discussed, take the students outdoors and either let them decide which bird they want to observe or assign a species to each student/group.
+Once the instructions for task 1 are discussed, take the students outdoors and either let them decide which bird they want to observe or assign a species to each student/group.
 Remind the students that they will have to observe the bird over several weeks, so for the beginners, it's best to choose the commonly sighted birds like House Crow, House Myna, House Sparrow, Blue Rock Pigeon, Black Kite, etc.

-What to expect from the students?
+What to expect from students?

 Encourage students to write rich descriptions of their observations and make detailed drawings.
-Figure 1 shows a glimpse/example of what teachers can expect from students.
+Figure T3 shows a glimpse/example of what teachers can expect from students.
 In general, observations are expected to include the parameters and aspects mentioned in Student Handout #3.

 Important Tip: Students are likely to find it difficult to go about the observation task as they may not know what to observe specifically.
-If at the end of one week, students are unable to pen down observations, then ask them to refer to the "Observation guidelines" [Student Handout #3].
-If they don't know what to observe, they can start by answering the questions listed in the observation guidelines sheet.
+If at the end of one week, students are unable to pen down observations, then ask them to refer to the "Observation Guidelines" [Student Handout #3].
+If they don't know what to observe, they can start by answering the questions listed in the Observation Guidelines sheet.

 II.
-Follow-up session, to be conducted after four weeks (80 to 120 minutes) Discuss instructions for Task 2, as listed in Student Handout #2.
+Follow-up:Discussion in groups (to be conducted after 4 weeks, 80 to 120 minutes)

+Discuss instructions for Task 2, as listed in Student Handout #2.

-Once the instructions for Task 2 are discussed, the teacher groups all the "same species" together.
-For example, all the students/groups who observed "House Crow" will now sit together and discuss their observations.
+Once instructions for Task 2 are discussed, the teacher groups all the "same species" together.
+For example, all the groups who observed "House Crow" will now sit together and discuss their observations.
 They will try to identify similarities and dissimilarities in their observations.
-Teacher can encourage them to notice if any patterns emerge or if any generalizations can be made.
+Teachers can guide them to see if any patterns emerge or if any generalizations can be made.

 For example: What is the diet of the bird?
 Or what was the bird feeding on?

-(See Figure 3).
+Similarly, groups will sit together and list other common and uncommon observations.
 Some questions that the teacher can use to guide the group work are given in "Guiding questions for Task 2 [Student Handout #2].
-Students will continue to make observations in the following week as well.
+Students will continue to make observations the whole of next week as well.
 They can try to seek answers to questions that were discussed in this session.

 III.
-Refining documentation after 1-2 weeks (80 minutes) Discuss instructions for Task 3, as listed in Student Handout #2.
+Refining documentation (after 1-2 weeks, 80 minutes)

+Discuss instructions for Task 3, as listed in Student Handout #2.